 DUI Charges for Different Age Groups

-a DUI case can vary substantially based on a person’s age group.
+which can affect a DUI case can vary substantially based on a person’s

-For example, two people aged 21 and 60 may be judged against the same
+age group.
+For example, two people aged 21 and 60 may be judged against

-rubric during a field sobriety test, despite differences in physical fitness
+the same rubric during a field sobriety test, despite differences in physical

 After an arrest for DUI, the caliber of attorney you choose to represent